fm4dd/pi-weather/documentation/weather-station-v1.1/issues-log.md

 `RRA:MIN:0.5:60:17568 RRA:MAX:0.5:60:17568` uses existing default UTC-based consolidation

 `RRA:MIN:0.5:60:17568 RRA:MAX:0.5:60:17568:Asia/Tokyo` adding new option to specify a time zone, letting RRD calculate the offset to consolidate at local midnight instead of UTC.

+## 2. RRD graphs nightime background does not extend below zero if temperature becomes negative

+I currently color the nighttime with a grey background, using the following expression:

+<pre>  DEF:dayt1=$RRD:dayt:AVERAGE \
+  'CDEF:dayt2=dayt1,0,GT,INF,UNKN,IF' \
+  'AREA:dayt2#cfcfcf' \</pre>

+The RRD value dayt stores the info about night (set to '1'), and day ('0').
+If its 1, the area is shaded to grey (#cfcfcf)i towards infinity (INF).
+It works great in summer, but wintertime brings temperatures below zero.
+The nighttime coloring continues to work, but starts at zero, leaving the area with the negative temperature at default white background.

+Solution: Add a second area, stacked on top of the first, which adds below-zero coloring against negative infinity (NEGINF).

+<pre>  DEF:dayt1=$RRD:dayt:AVERAGE \
+  'CDEF:dayt2=dayt1,0,GT,INF,UNKN,IF' \
+  'AREA:dayt2#cfcfcf' \
+  'CDEF:tneg1=dayt1,0,GT,NEGINF,UNKN,IF' \
+  'AREA:tneg1#cfcfcf' \</pre>

+Note 1: A conditional execution, e.g. shade second area only if temp < 0 is not needed, would complicate code without benefit.

+Note 2: Initially I thought I would need 'AREA:tneg1#cfcfcf:STACK' to add onto the first area.
+This created problems because I got a legend entry for STACK.
+According to rrdtool documentation it should be 'AREA:tneg1#cfcfcf::STACK' with an extra colon, but that broke the second area which did not show at all.
+I just left it out, and that worked.